-The following outlines the procedure to obtain approval from the Office of General Counsel and your Executive Vice Chancellor for a component institution's plan for managing potential conflicts of interest related to research sponsored by, or Board Intellectual Property licensed to, an entity in which an employee owns an interest or serves and an employee, officer, or member of the Board of Directors.
+The following outlines the procedure to obtain approval from the Chief Administrative Officer for a component institution's plan for managing potential conflicts of interest related to research sponsored by, or Board Intellectual Property licensed to, an entity in which an employee owns an interest or serves and an employee, officer, or member of the Board of Directors.
 The procedure does not negate the need for an employee to fully comply with the policies of the component institution or any funding agency, such as the NIH or NSF, which may have its own conflict of interest regulations, or to comply with other state or federal law that applies to these or related issues.

 Conflicts of interest may arise when an employee participates in the business of, or has a financial interest in, a company that conducts business with a component institution in the area of the faculty members' responsibilities.
 This may happen in corporate sponsorship for research and in technology transfer.
 This procedure addresses both of these circumstances through examination of possible conflicts between what may be best for the University and what may be best for the employee and the company, where a company desires to sponsor research or license intellectual property belonging to the Board.

 Conflicts of interest in the conduct of scientific research manifest themselves in two different, but related, ways: conflicts of interest and conflicts of commitment.

 Conflicts of interest occur if the employee's significant financial interest in a sponsor or licensee causes bias in the design, conduct, or reporting of research or educational activities.